12311112/Learn-It-All-Full-Stack-EmbodiedAI-Quadruped-Robot/README.md

 ## Overview

-Embodied AI is becoming one of the most important directions in robotics and artificial intelligence.
-However, the entry barrier is still high for beginners because a complete embodied AI workflow usually involves mechanical design, simulation, reinforcement learning, controller design, and real-world deployment.
+Embodied AI is now becoming one of the most important directions in robotics and artificial intelligence.
+However, the entry barrier is still too high for beginners because a complete embodied AI workflow usually involves mechanical design, simulation, reinforcement learning, controller design, and real-world deployment.

 This project aims to provide a **low-cost full-stack quadruped robot platform**.
 With a hardware cost of around **1500 RMB**, beginners can experience the complete development pipeline of an embodied AI quadruped robot.